Maple Peanut Butter Ice Cream is a frozen dessert bonanza with lots of chunks and swirls. Last year I bought my first time ever ice cream maker.

 I remember when I was little that my parents had one where they used rock salt and a wooden ice cream maker with a hand crank.
 It was a fun get together activity but you had to really watch that the rock salt did not get into the ice cream.
 I don’t know how that happens – I think it just comes up over the top and gets mixed in.
 I told you I was really little.
 The reason I remember the rock salt so well was because at one party I got the first bite.
 It was a cold bite of salt.
 Shock!

 Well, those were the good old days but today when we use ice cream makers you get a nice cold sweet bite of heaven.
 Every time.
 Really easily.

 Ice cream made with coconut milk turns out a luscious beautiful creamy concoction.
 You truly do not need dairy milk and cream to make ice cream.
 You can use coconut cream.

 I know most of the cans say coconut milk but in actuality it is coconut cream and once in a while the can will say so.
 The can always says what percent is milk fat – that is coconut milk fat.
 I hope you jump right on this recipe so you can get a sweet fresh amazingly wonderful dessert.

+If you would like to make your own homemade Maple Peanut Butter then click on over to the recipe and make some magic.
 Made from scratch from the very beginning and it does not take long at all.

 - You will need an ice cream maker.